Safeguarding and General Data Protection Regulation (GDPR) Compliance

 Students whose total 'points' puts them in the top few globally, will be automatically listed on the global leaderboard, with their name and school appearing.
 This is viewable to any registered user, but will not be published elsewhere.
 The same applies to the times table time trial leaderboard.
 If in the fortuitous circumstances that you are on this list but wish to remain anonymous, please contact me at email@example.com.

 Teacher accounts must be approved by myself (Dr Frost).
 It will only be approved if using a school email address associated with the school's domain name, and clearly where the email address is in a teacher format.
 In any cases of doubt I search online for staff lists or contact the registering user to provide additional evidence.

 For the school 'Home Tutoring', only student registrations are accepted; teacher accounts will not be approved.

-Your right to delete stored data
+Your right to delete stored data and account deletion

 Student accounts can be deleted by teachers at their respective school.
 Teachers may also delete other teachers.
 Any user may request to have their account deleted via an email to firstname.lastname@example.org.
 The email request must match the email address of the account being deleted, or of the teacher of a student.